tinchomengo/UnFollowers-Detector/README.md

 Note 1: In the last step before send, if you download your info from iOS Mobile, it doesn't require for you to choose the format and by default sends it as HTML (as far as I know).

 Note 2: The file where the followers are stored might be named "followers_1".
 You must change its name to "followers"

-# Legal
-Disclaimer: This is not affiliated, associated, authorized, endorsed by, or in any way officially connected with Instagram.

-Use it at your own risk!.